Enhanced Interior Gateway Routing Protocol: Technical details

 EIGRP is a distance vector & Link State routing protocol that uses the diffusing update algorithm (DUAL) (based on work from SRI International) to improve the efficiency of the protocol and to help prevent calculation errors when attempting to determine the best path to a remote network.
 EIGRP determines the value of the path using five metrics: bandwidth, load, delay, reliability and MTU.
-EIGRP uses five different messages to communicate with its neighbor routers.
-EIGRP messages are Hello, Update, Query, Reply, and Acknowledgement.
+EIGRP uses five different messages to communicate with its neighbor routers – Hello, Update, Query, Reply, and Acknowledgement.

-EIGRP routing information exchanged to a router from another router within the same autonomous system has a default administrative distance of 90.
-EIGRP routing information that has come from an EIGRP-enabled router outside the autonomous system has a default administrative distance of 170.
+EIGRP routing information, exchanged to a router from another router within the same autonomous system, has a default administrative distance of 90.
+EIGRP routing information, that has come from an EIGRP-enabled router outside the autonomous system, has a default administrative distance of 170.